Craftidore/Craft-Blog/v1/blog/Windows-Setup-Guide.md

 Some non-mandatory suggestions:

-- In Settings → System → Display, I'd set the scale to 100% if it isn't already (it often isn't on Surfacebooks and other devices with higher screen resolution than normal).
+- In Settings &rarr; System &rarr; Display, I'd set the scale to 100% if it isn't already (it often isn't on Surfacebooks and other devices with higher screen resolution than normal).
 Yes, the text will be smaller, but you'll be glad to have that much pixel room to play with.
-- In System → System → Multitasking, keep 'Snap windows' on.
+- In System &rarr; System &rarr; Multitasking, keep 'Snap windows' on.
 - I would also rename your PC to something you'll recognize.

 Some mandatory orders:

-- In Settings → Privacy and Security → For developers
+- In Settings &rarr; Privacy and Security &rarr; For developers
 	1. Select the 'File Explorer' category and turn all the options here on. <br>The most important options are 'show file extensions' and 'show hidden and system files', but they're all handy to turn on.
 	2. Under 'Terminal' select Windows Terminal, not 'Windows Console Host'.
-This lets you open multiple terminals in the same window as separate tabs—it's really handy.
+This lets you open multiple terminals in the same window as separate tabs&mdash;it's really handy.
 	3. <span id="execution-policy">Under Powershell, set 'Change execution policy to allow local Powershell scripts to run without signing&hellip;' to on.</span>
-- In Settings → Privacy and Security → General, turn off 'Let Windows improve Start and search results by tracking app launches' and 'Show me suggested content in the settings app.'
+- In Settings &rarr; Privacy and Security &rarr; General, turn off 'Let Windows improve Start and search results by tracking app launches' and 'Show me suggested content in the settings app.'
 'Let apps show me personalized ads by using my advertising ID' should already be off.
-- In Settings → Privacy and Security → Diagnostics and Feedback, most everything should already be off, but under Feedback, set 'Feedback frequency' to Never.
+- In Settings &rarr; Privacy and Security &rarr; Diagnostics and Feedback, most everything should already be off, but under Feedback, set 'Feedback frequency' to Never.
-- In Settings → Privacy and Security → Search permissions&hellip;
+- In Settings &rarr; Privacy and Security &rarr; Search permissions&hellip;
 	- Set SafeSearch to Strict.
 	- Turn off Search history on this device.
 	- Turn off Show search highlights.
-- In Settings → Apps → Startup, make sure nothing you're not absolutely sure you want to start up on start up is set to on.
+- In Settings &rarr; Apps &rarr; Startup, make sure nothing you're not absolutely sure you want to start up on start up is set to on.
 If you don't know, the answer is that it shouldn't start up.
 Remember, you can always change this later.

 ## Phase 2 &mdash; What is Foss?
 Why Do We Care?
 Also, Installing Things.